-A highly interactive 5-day course gently introducing Bayesian estimation.
-The first three days are designed to teach participants on how to estimate the above models in the Bayesian framework, day 4 is dedicated solely to practicing new skills on the participants’ data sets (or example data sets provided by instructors), and day 5 offers a showcase of a variety of modern Bayesian methods.
+A highly interactive 5-day course gently introducing Bayesian estimation for linear regression analysis, factor analysis, mediation analysis with manifest and latent variables, and longitudinal growth models.
+The first four days are designed to teach participants on how to estimate the above models in the Bayesian framework, and day 5 is dedicated solely to finding prior information for participants’ data.

 Milica Miočević & Rens van de Schoot